souchtal/fti/docs/source/codeformatting.rst

 **Prerequisites**

 Before you will be able to contribute to FTI, you need to have the code checkers installed so that your code is checked prior to any commit.
 The checkers are easy to install if you have pip.
-For the latest installation steps, please visit the :ref:`checkers`.
+For the latest installation steps, please visit the :ref:`Code Checkers`.

 ..